 Chinese medicine classifies food according to its energetic effects.
 An especially important time to pay attention to this is after pregnancy, as your body requires not only healthy food but food that aligns with your body’s individual constitution.
-There is much information about what to do during pregnancy but surprisingly little about what to do after.
+There is much information about what to do during pregnancy but surprisingly little about how to best recover during the postpartum period.
+You can read more about the best herbs for postpartum recovery and how to boost milk supply and get more sleep, but for the purposes of this article, we'll dig into the best foods to eat after giving birth.

 Giving birth has tremendous effects on the body and unfortunately in western society many women need to rush to go back to work very shortly after.
 In the weeks after birth all five organs (heart, spleen, kidney, lung and liver) are weaker, including Qi and blood.
 Women who are breastfeeding require more energy and nutrition.
 Breast milk originates from the blood, resulting in deficiency of Qi, blood, yin and yang.